The Car Connection Ford Super Duty F-250 Overview

 The new Ford Super Duty F-250

 For 2017, the automaker extensively overhauled the Super Duty range.
-The heavy-duty pickups will use significantly more aluminum sheet metal than in prior years—similar to the F-150's changeover—and will reportedly shed 350 pounds in body panels.
-The overall weight savings over prior years will be a wash, according to Ford; the truckmaker will use that weight savings to beef up other parts of the truck.
+The heavy-duty pickups use significantly more aluminum than in prior years—similar to the F-150's changeover—and shed 350 pounds in body panels.
+The overall weight savings over prior years are a wash, according to Ford; the truckmaker uses that weight savings to beef up other parts of the truck.

-Two powertrains are available in the F-250.
-The base truck is equipped with a carryover 6.2-liter V-8 rated at 385 horsepower and 430 pound-feet of torque.
-An optional, new 6.7-liter turbodiesel V-8 is available in the F-250 that boasts 440 hp and 925 lb-ft of torque.
+Three powertrains are available in the F-250.
+The base truck is equipped with a familiar 6.2-liter V-8 rated at 385 horsepower and 430 pound-feet of torque.
+A 7.3-liter gas-powered V-8 is optional and makes 430 hp and 470 lb-ft.
+A 6.7-liter turbodiesel V-8 is available in the F-250 that boasts 470 hp and 1,050 lb-ft of torque.
 The latter should be popular for anyone with a grudge against a tree stump as it's required to achieve the heady towing and hauling figures.

-Both engines are mated to a 6-speed automatic transmission and should be available in either rear- or four-wheel drive configurations.
+A 6-speed automatic is standard but a 10-speed is more common and all are available in either rear- or four-wheel drive configurations.

-Similar to all other full-size pickups in the U.S., the 2017 F-250 Super Duty will be available in myriad configurations of box length, powertrain, cab specification, and trim.
-The F-250 will be available in single-rear wheel configuration only; the F-350 can be single- or dual-rear wheel; F-450 and up is dual-rear wheel only.
+Similar to all other full-size pickups in the U.S., the new F-250 Super Duty is available in myriad configurations of box length, powertrain, cab specification, and trim.
+The F-250 is available in single-rear wheel configuration only; the F-350 can be single- or dual-rear wheel; F-450 and up is dual-rear wheel only.

-In addition to significant chassis improvements, the 2017 Super Duty lineup will get comprehensive tech upgrades as well.
-Ford announced that the 2017 Super Duty lineup will offer upgrades such as adaptive cruise control and forward collision warning, which will work together with with trailer brakes; variable electric steering assistance; blind-spot monitors; up to seven exterior cameras, including a trailer-mounted rearview camera; remote tailgate release; and inflatable rear outboard seat belts.
+In addition to significant chassis improvements, the Super Duty lineup received comprehensive tech upgrades as well.
+The Super Duty lineup offers upgrades such as adaptive cruise control and forward-collision warning, which will work together with with trailer brakes; variable electric steering assistance; blind-spot monitors; up to seven exterior cameras, including a trailer-mounted rearview camera; remote tailgate release; and inflatable rear outboard seat belts.